See every AI call

 Decrypted inspection of OpenAI, Anthropic, Copilot, Gemini, Bedrock, Ollama and 30+ endpoints — classified on the fly, including ones not yet named.

 Kilasec inspects every AI call leaving your network — discovers shadow models, redacts secrets and PII before they cross the wire, and holds runaway agents for approval.
-No SDK.
-No endpoint agent.
+Agentless by default — no endpoint agent required.
 It lives where you already enforce policy.

 The current crop asks you to integrate an SDK, run a sidecar, or rewrite your agents — which works right up until someone pastes an API key into ChatGPT, or a vendor tool you've never heard of starts calling a model from a finance laptop.